coursera-dl/coursera-dl/README.md

 Coursera Downloader
 ===================

+[Coursera][1] is arguably the leader in *massive open online courses* (MOOC) with a selection of more than 300 classes\[[1][13]\].

-[Coursera][1] is creating some fantastic, free educational classes (e.g., algorithms, machine learning, natural language processing, SaaS).
-This script allows one to batch download lecture resources (e.g., videos, ppt, etc) for a Coursera class.
-Given a class name and account credentials, it scrapes the course listing page to get the week and class names, and then downloads the related materials into appropriately named files and directories.
+This script allows one to batch download lecture resources (e.g., videos, ppt, etc) for Coursera classes.
+Given one or more class names and account credentials, it obtains week and class names from the *lectures* page, and then downloads the related materials into appropriately named files and directories.

 Why is this helpful?
-Before I was using [*wget*][2], but I had the following problems:
+A utility like [`wget`][2] can work, but has the following limitations:

 1. Video names have a number in them, but this does not correspond to the actual order.
 Manually renaming them is a pain.